bbauska/JS-Basics-Unlock/README.md

 ##### 12.4 Where to Go from Here: Continuing Your JavaScript Journey

-After getting to grips with the basics and deploying your first JavaScript web application, you^l^re likely wondering what\'s next.
+After getting to grips with the basics and deploying your first JavaScript web application, you^l^re likely wondering what&#39;s next.
 JavaScript, being one of the most versatile and widely-used languages in web development, offers a plethora of advanced concepts and frameworks to explore, opportunities for server-side development, and a rich